IsmaelRK/Voice-Navigation-Prototype/README_ENG.md

 Disclaimer: This is a prototype and has some bugs.
 Improved AI modeling is necessary for any production use.
 The prototype is designed to be flexible and adaptable to various scenarios.
-In its current state, it serves as a simple example, which can be found in `alura-ai-project/src/speech_recognition/speech_form_examples.py`.
+In its current state, it serves with some simple examples, which can be found in `alura-ai-project/src/speech_recognition/speech_form_examples.py`.

 ## About